a3794110/car-assistant-chatbot-based-on-telegram-/README.md

 The initial state is set to `user`.
 * user
 	* Input: "reset the car"
-		* reset complete"
+	* Return: "reset complete"

 	* Input: "functional analysis"
-		* Which parts?"
+	* Return: "Which parts?"
 		* state3
 			* Input: "all of it"
-					* car is functional"
+			* Return: "car is functional"

 	* Input: "motion control"
-		* what to do next?"
+	* Return: "what to do next?"
 		* state2
 			* Input: "move forward" or "turn left" or "turn right" or "move backward"
-					* then?"
+			* Return: "then?"
 				* state4
 					* Input: "again"
-								* what to do next?"
+					* Return: "what to do next?"
 						* back to state2
 					* Input: "stop"
-								* back to home"
+					* Return: "back to home"
 						* back to user
 			* Input "stop"
-					* back to home"
+			* Return: "back to home"
 					* back to user
 ## Author
 [a3794110](https://github.com/a3794110)